This range covers an average brake rotor replacement. Tell us your car to get a guaranteed price from RepairSmith.Our repairs come with:

 Brake repair is far too important to gamble with.
 Ask about warranty coverage when you schedule your appointment.
 A sound warranty provides peace of mind that you’re getting OEM-grade brake rotors and expert repair.

-Brake rotors are present on all disc brakes, and they’re actually fairly simple.
-When you hit the brake pedal, brake fluid is sent towards the brakes, to help apply enough pressure to slow down the car.
-That pressure goes to the brake calipers and pads, which clamp down on the rotors.
-The rotors, which are attached to the wheel, have a hard time spinning when the pads are clenched around them, and that slows your car down.
+Brake rotors are essential part of your brake system.
+Brake rotors are present on all disc brakes, and they’re actually fairly simple part of your brake.
+When you hit the brake pedal, brake fluid is sent towards the brakes, to help apply enough pressure to the brake pads to slow down the moving wheel and its rotor.
+That pressure initiated from the brake pedal goes to the brake calipers and brake pads, which clamp down on the brake rotors with friction.
+The rotor, which is attached to the wheel, has a hard time spinning with the friction from the brake pads clenched around them, and that slows your wheel down.

-Do you really need to be told that brakes are the most important safety feature on your car?
-Have you tried driving without brakes?
+Do you really need to be told the brake system is the most important safety feature on your car?
+Have you tried driving without a brake?
 Don’t answer that.

 12-Month | 12,000-Mile Warranty